AlmostReliable/almostgradle/README.md

 - `full` - load the full mod into the compile time classpath
 - `none` - don't load anything into the compile time classpath

 *Run Config* refers to whether a run configuration should be created for the recipe viewer.
+If *Run Config* is enabled, the option *Test Mod* defines whether the test mod should be loaded in that run configuration.

 ### Defaults:

 Mode: `none`<br>
 Run Config: `false`<br>
+Test Mod: `true`<br>
 Minecraft Version: same as project<br>
 Maven Repository: default for the respective recipe viewer